IBM/dbb/Pipeline/CreateUCDComponentVersion/README.md

 1. **Process the DBB build report(s)**
    1. Either read DBB's `BuildReport.json` from the pipeline work directory, or loop through the list of provided DBB build reports (using the `--buildReportOrder` or `--buildReportOrderFile` option).
-   1. Parse and extract build output information for records of type *ExecuteRecord* and *CopyToPDSRecord* (requires at least DBB 1.0.8).
+   1. Parse and extract build output information for records of type *ExecuteRecord* and *CopyToPDSRecord*.
+(Requires at least DBB 1.0.8.)
-   1. Parse and extract the build output information for deleted build outputs of type *Delete_Record* written to the BuildReport by zAppBuild leveraging the AnyTypeRecord API that got introduced with IBM Dependency Based Build 1.1.3. (requires at least DBB 1.1.3)
+   1. Parse and extract the build output information for deleted build outputs of type *Delete_Record* written to the build report by zAppBuild.
+(Requires at least DBB 1.1.3, as the script uses the AnyTypeRecord API introduced in this version.)

 1. **Generate the UCD `shiplist.xml` file and invoke UCD packaging step**
    1. Write `shiplist.xml` to the build directory: